 We are improving the accessibility of high-quality, linked healthcare datasets at UK population-wide scale for cardiovascular research.
 This work is driven by the NIHR-BHF CVD-COVID-UK flagship project looking at the relationship between COVID-19 and cardiovascular disease.

-This project has resulted in NHS Digital’s Trusted Research Environment for England.
+This project has resulted in NHS England’s Trusted Research Environment for England.
 This has linked de-identified health records for 96% of the English population in a secure environment, enhancing privacy and security of data, allowing important research questions to be answered to improve treatment and care of cardiovascular patients.

 To find out more about the CVD-COVID-UK consortium and current research projects, click here.